Diamond open access: Preservation

-Long-term preservation is essential for all scholarly publications and under observation for diamond open access journals.
-Results from a survey presented in the OA Diamond Journals Study indicate that 57% of the journals "state that, to the best of their knowledge, they have no preservation policy in place".
-The lack of preservation mechanism for non-APC OA journals has been framed as a "tragedy of the commons".
-While the libraries have an incentive to preserve articles published by subscription-based journals to make sure the investment has not been lost, there is no similar motivation for free online content: "Efforts around preservation and continued access are often aimed at securing postcancellation access to subscription journals."
+Long-term preservation is essential for all scholarly publications, and this is being studied for diamond open access journals.
+Results from a survey presented in the OA Diamond Journals Study indicate that 57% of diamond OA journals have no preservation policy.
+While libraries have an incentive to preserve articles published by subscription-based journals to ensure their investment is not lost, there is no similar motivation for free online content.

-Efforts are underway to solve this issue, such as Project JASPER which is a project underway between the Directory of Open Access Journals, CLOCKSS, the Internet Archive, the KEEPERS Registry, and PKP-PN, as well as the automated preservation of published articles in LOCKSS when Open Journal Systems (OJS) is used.
-60% of the diamond open access surveyed in the OA Diamond Journals Study use this popular choice open source software application for managing and publishing their diamond open access journals.
-Open Journal System 60% of the diamond open access surveyed in the OA Diamond Journals Study use this software for managing and publishing their diamond open access journals.
+Efforts are underway to solve this issue, such as Project JASPER, an ongoing project of the Directory of Open Access Journals, CLOCKSS, the Internet Archive, the KEEPERS Registry, and PKP-PN; as well as the automated preservation of published articles in LOCKSS when Open Journal Systems (OJS) is used.
+Of the diamond journals surveyed in the OA Diamond Journals Study, 60 use this open source software application for managing and publishing.

 Recognition

-While they make up for a large share of open access publications, diamond open access journals have long been overlooked by scientific policies and funding mechanisms:
+While diamond open access journals make up a large share of all open access publications, they have long been overlooked by scientific funding mechanisms:

-The launch of the cOAlition-S initiative in 2018 made the recognition issue of Diamond journals more pressing.
-Support to open access publishing would now be conditioned on the adherence of a series of editorial and economic standards which Diamond journals may struggle to conform to, given their limited means.
-The OA Diamond Study was commissioned in 2020 by the cOAlition-S. In its final recommendation, the study calls to fully integrate Diamond journals into the plan-S strategy:
+The launch of the cOAlition-S initiative in 2018 made the recognition of diamond journals more pressing.
+Support for open access publishing would now be conditioned on adherence to a series of editorial and economic standards which some diamond journals may struggle to conform to, given their limited means.
+One of the final recommendations of the OA Diamond Study was a call to fully integrate Diamond journals into the Plan S strategy:

-In 2020 and 2021, the institutional recognition of the diamond model has significantly progressed with unprecedented commitments from national and international organization.
-The 2021 UNESCO recommendation for Open Science calls for "supporting not-for-profit, académie and scientific community-driven publishing models as a common good".
+In 2020 and 2021, the institutional recognition of the diamond model has significantly progressed with unprecedented commitments from national and international organizations.
+The 2021 UNESCO recommendation for Open Science calls for "supporting not-for-profit, academic and scientific community-driven publishing models as a common good".
 The second French Plan for Open Science encouraged a "diversification of economic models" that especially highlight the diamond model as it should enable "a transition from subscription towards open access with no publishing fees".
-In March 2022, an Action Plan for Diamond Open Access has been published with the support of the cOAlition S, Science Europe, OPERAS and the French National Research Agency.
-It aims to "expand a sustainable, community-driven Diamond scholarly communication ecosystem."
+In March 2022, an Action Plan for Diamond Open Access was published with the support of the cOAlition S, Science Europe, OPERAS, and the French National Research Agency.
+This plan aims to "expand a sustainable, community-driven Diamond scholarly communication ecosystem."
+In 2024 the Toluca-Cape Town Declaration on Diamond Open Access declared that "scholarly knowledge is a public good" and that "diamond open access is driven by social justice, equity and inclusivity".